 What will my dogs energy levels be like?
 Low

-How big will my Japanese Spitz grow?
+How big will my Cavalier grow?
 7-14kg

 What size housing is recommended for my Japanese Spitz?
 Backyard required